turingschool/mod-0-curriculum/lessons/data_types.md

 ### Best Practices for Naming Variables

 Naming can be hard, but is important to be thoughtful about and follow conventions of the language you are working with so that your code is easily accessible and readable for those you are collaborating with.
 A few key points:
-- All Ruby variables should use `snake_case` - all characters should be lower cased; in multi-word variables, words should be separated with an underscore.
+- All Ruby variables should use `snake_case` - all characters should be lowercase; in multi-word variables, words should be separated with an underscore.
 - Variable names should describe the type of data they hold without being overly verbose or specific (examples: `name`, `email`, etc. non-examples: `x`, `ftga23`, `name_of_incoming_mod_1_back_end_student`).

 <div class="s-card">